FOSSEE/online_test/yaksh/documentation/moderator_docs/creating_course.rst

      The following features are available for courses

         * **Course Name**
-            Clicking on course name link will display all the enrolled, rejected and requested students list.
+            Click on course name link to view all the enrolled, rejected and requested students list.
 Moderator can accept or reject the student.
         * **Module Name**
             Click to edit a module added to the course
         * **Lesson or Quiz Name**